-If a recruiter doesn’t have a job for you or doesn’t work in your space then it’s understandable that they won’t want to meet .
+If a recruiter doesn’t have a job for you, don’t think they can assist, or doesn’t work in your space then it’s understandable that they might not have time for a conversation.
+They are not career advisors or coaches.
 However, if they think they can help or have a great job then they need to talk to you.
 Typically it takes at least 30-40 minutes to get even a basic understanding of a candidate’s motivations, circumstances and skills.
 So if a recruiter gives you 10 minutes and then says they’ll send your CV to the employer how can they possibly understand what you’re looking for and how to sell you to their client?

 4. Probing questions and honesty

 You should feel they are really delving into your requirements and motivations and not afraid to ask challenging questions.
 If there are aspects of your aspirations that are a concern they should tactfully tell you.
 It won’t do you any favours if they think your request for a 25% pay rise unrealistic but don’t tell you.
 Similarly, if your CV requires some attention they should raise this.
 Or your LinkedIn profile.

 5. The recruitment consultant should be attentive but not pushy

 A recruitment consultant won’t call you every day to tell you they haven’t heard back from their client but should get back to you with updates and to let you know if it’s not going to go any further.

 If they call you about jobs that are irrelevant then make sure they understand what you are looking for but if they persist or worse, try and persuade you to go for a job that is wholly unsuitable then show them the red card and make sure they confirm they have removed you from their database.